 Consider the use of an instrument with a fiber optic sensor.
 The fiber can be as long as 22 m (72 ft) and can operate in an environment up to 600ºF (315ºC) without cooling.

 IR sensors measure targets as small as .43mm (.017 in).
 The limitation is the temperature and emissivity.
 As the temperature goes lower or the emissivity is lower, then the instrument cannot go as small in spot size.
 The sensor will have to be placed closer to the target and a close focus lens will have to be utilized.

 As the IR sensor is placed further from the target, the spot size measured by the sensor becomes bigger.
 The target has to be large or small enough for the instrument to view it and measure correctly, depending on the application.
 Contact us with specific questions regarding your application target size and distance ratio.

-This is an instrument that uses a detector that can detect two wavelengths while looking at one target.
-The instrument is often called a ratio thermometer because the temperature is measured by calculating the ratio between the two detector signals.
-This instrument has the advantage of not being affected by smoke and dust, dirty lens and the target not filling the resolved spot size.
+A two-color pyrometer an instrument that measures the energy in two different wavelength bands (colors) in order to determine temperature.
+A two-color pyrometer is often called a ratio thermometer because the temperature is measured by calculating the ratio between the two detector signals.
+The two color technique used in this instrument has been shown to be effective for correcting errors due to partial blockage of the target caused by smoke and dust particles, a dirty lens, or the target not filling the resolved spot size.